Skip to main content

 What’s Covered:

 Clemson University is a large, public university located in Clemson, South Carolina.
 With a student population of over 23,000, Clemson is the second-largest university in the state.
 The school is particularly known for its strong engineering program, which boasts a fantastic industrial engineering program.
 Other popular majors include nursing, accounting, and computer science.
-Clemson is also known for its sports teams as a Division I school.
+Clemson is also known for its Division I athletics.

 Average Academic Profile of Accepted Clemson Students

-Getting into Clemson is hard.
-This is reflected through the academic profile of accepted students.
+Getting into Clemson is hard—only 38% of applicants were accepted in the 2024-2025 admissions cycle.
+Clemson’s rigorous standards are reflected in the academic profile of accepted students.

-The average academic profile of accepted students for the Class of 2027:
+The average academic profile of accepted students during the 2024-2025 admissions cycle was:

-• Class Rank: 54% of applicants were in the top 10% of their graduating high school classes, and 99% were in the top half
+• Class Rank: 54.57% of admitted students were in the top 10% of their graduating high school classes, and 99.63% were in the top half

-*Clemson is test-optional.
-45% of students submitted SAT scores and 25% ACT scores.
+Clemson is test-optional.
+During the 2024-2025 admissions cycle, 35% of students submitted SAT scores and 20% ACT scores.
 Clemson super-scores the SAT and ACT.

 What is Clemson University Looking for?